fictionco/fiction/@apps/factor/docs/pages.md

-# Dynamic Pages and Page Templates
+# Pages and Page Templates

 ## Overview